 - Joe silences everyone's squabbling, reminding Team Flash they have more pressing matters.

 - The Worf Effect: The Samuroid serves as this, both ways.
 He effortlessly defeats Cisco and Wally (the latter twice) only to be effortlessly defeated by Barry after the latter snaps out of his gibbering.

 - Barry smashing through the pipeline gives this effect.

 - Worst Aid: Caitlin injecting Barry with a syringe, through his shirt.
 There's a reason actual medical professionals make you roll up your sleeve or otherwise present bare flesh for a shot whenever possible: having the needle push cloth fibers into your body, and perhaps your bloodstream, can cause serious damage.

-- You Wouldn't Like Me When I'm Angry: Or frosty as Killer Frost puts it when one of the scoundrels in the bar attacks her after she quits.
+- You Wouldn't Like Me When I'm Angry: Or frosty as Killer Frost puts it when one of the scoundrels in the bar (Norvock) attacks her after she quits.